LDRMuse/LDRMuse/README.md

 ### I love learning things that interest me :sparkling_heart: Because of this I am/have:

           * JavaScript BootCamp Graduate
           * Self Taught in Java
+          * Angular & TypeScript
+          * Spring and Hibernate
           * Orthodontic Assistant
           * Licensed in Cosmetology
           * Certified in Microblading
           * Certified in Lash Extentions
-          * Certified in Organic Balloon Designs
+          * Trained in Organic Balloon Designs

 Life is just a game and I'm having so much fun experiencing each level :page_facing_up::coffee::smiley::haircut::nail_care::heart_eyes_cat::balloon: